 Should these dates fall on a weekend the deadline will fall to the following Monday.
 International students wishing to enroll in less than 9 credits must request a reduced course-load from the Office of International Programs and Initiatives (firstname.lastname@example.org).

-- The deadline for applications for the 2021-2022 Academic Year is: February 15, 2021.
-The total amount anticipated per award is up to $4,500 with one to two recipients per semester.
+- Award amount: The total amount anticipated per award is up to $4,500 with one to two recipients per semester.